(Updated May 2014)

 We believe that there shouldn’t be any public finance for big biomass.
 Not for biomass ‘conversions’ that keep old, polluting coal power stations running and not for new biomass power stations which burn vast amounts of wood, the majority of which must be imported from forests around the world.

-What is we like it the Green Investment Bank?
+What is buy viagra without prescription the Green Investment Bank?

 Investing in false solutions